orion-project/rezonator2/README.md

 * Caustic calculation for resonators and single-pass systems.

-[Here](http://rezonator.orion-project.org/index.php?page=ver2) are some details and prebuild packages for Windows, Linux and MacOS.
+[Here](http://rezonator.orion-project.org/index.php?page=ver2) are some details and prebuild packages for Windows, Linux.

 ## Prepare build environment